June 18, 2020

 Although organizations have formal and efficient authority structures of bosses and workers, a key component of the glue is the informal network of interpersonal relationships that individual employees create for themselves through their face-to-face workplace connections.
 These private networks that individuals build, turn to and trust over time, provide them with accurate, consistent and reliable information and feedback about their organization, roles and job performance, and yes, gossip, that are all so necessary for their personal growth, development and a healthy and stable mental platform.
 While they are not part of the formal organizational systems, these communities of informal networks, with their chatting and gossip, are the real lifeblood of the organization.
 It is through our informal networks that we make friends, invest time and skills in each other, and learn.
 They keep us fresh and up-to-date and stop us getting stale.
 In designing his new headquarters, Steve Jobs introduced a number of innovative ways that would encourage his staff to ‘bump’ into each other and have short but valuable exchanges.
 Under remote working arrangements, people can live on the memories of their informal network legacies for a while, but gossip groups may quickly become fixed as their important informal networks atrophy.

-The research that these digital technology companies have undertaken reportedly says that the majority of their people can work remotely, and in the short term remote working has no effect on productivity.
+The research that these digital technology companies have undertaken reportedly says that the majority of their people can work remotely, and in the short-term remote working has no effect on productivity.
 No doubt the idea of responding by gobbling up those flashing-light real estate savings looks highly tempting right now – but beware!
 Survey results like these should not be surprising.
-These employees are smart people.
+These workers are smart people.
 What else are they going to say and do, considering that their alternative includes a high probability of being laid off?

 There’s no doubt that the people who have been compelled to work remotely because of the situation are doing their level best to make remote working work, some may enjoy it, but many are nervous.
-Of course they are putting a brave face on it, learning new ways of doing things, and doing the best they can while their own personal compasses and glue are all over the place.
+Of course, they are putting a brave face on it, learning new ways of doing things, and doing the best they can while their own personal compasses and glue are all over the place.
 All the time they know that other people, who don’t know them, are making critical trade-off decisions about their own personal and family lives versus their livelihoods.
-There are benefits of course, eliminating long commutes, bringing an immediate allure of freedom to some, and Covis -19 shielding, but like the rest of us, they are living in a world of crisis and collective paranoia.
+There are benefits of course, eliminating long commutes, bringing an immediate allure of freedom to some, and Covid -19 shielding, but like the rest of us, they are living in a world of crisis and collective paranoia.
 They are doing their very best to look bright and intelligent in the Zoom meetings, despite their exhaustion and boredom, crappy haircuts and bad lighting.
 They don’t know how their jobs will change, or even if they will want those jobs in a few months; and they don’t like what’s ahead, many are afraid of either being let go, or of being told that they have to go back to an unsafe work environment, too soon.

 If we have learned anything from this crisis, it’s that most people need human-to-human connections.
 We’re all over window visits, we need the friction of authentic, nurturing, face-to-face conversations that are wonderfully messy, inefficient and disorganized.
 Surely, we have learned that, today, physical presence isn’t necessary, but we need it!
 It’s only in the last ten years or so that the technology has been good enough to allow remote working to work at all.
 Yes, the technology is good now, and the remote working arrangements may be an efficient short-term fix, but they do seriously disrupt the private face-to-face individual networks, badly damaging the glue that holds the people and the organization together.
-As an ex-employee of IBM, I remember when IBM allowed its employees to work at home and then turned around and confused everyone by having them come back to the office, basically because of a concern for damage to the glue.
-Marissa Mayer did just the same at Yahoo!

 Is glue important to digital technology companies and their millennial cultures, or has it really gone the way of corporate loyalty?
 Do these companies really want workforces that are happy to not have to work with other people?
 Even millennials love their happy hours!
 Let’s assume that the research is right, and that the people who are attracted to digital technology work generally don’t find direct human contact to be important and are comfortable with social distancing.
 To them remote working is okay; at the extreme, perhaps even preferring a stereotypical culture where ‘hell is other people’.
 I’ve worked in a group like this myself and I didn’t enjoy it, but others did.